ASHdevelopment/standards/javascript.md

 ```

 ### 8.3 Catching Errors with Asynchronous Operations
-> Anytime you're doing something with a successful resolution of an asynchronous process (happy path), you should ensure you are also catching errors (sad path).
+> Anytime you're doing something with a successful resolution of an asynchronous operation (happy path), you should ensure you are also catching errors (sad path).

 #### Using Promise.then()
-Use `.catch()` to catch any error with the promise, including http errors.
+Use `.catch()` to catch any errors with the promise, including http errors.

 ```javascript
 //bad